All Products

 Engine Configuration

-Automatic Update of Detection Engine
+Automatic Update Of Detection Engine

 By default, the switch is turned on.
 In this case, rules that are added to or removed from the default rule library of the Alibaba Cloud security team are automatically synchronized to the current detection engine.
+If the switch is turned on, WAF automatically updates rules.
+The rules are enabled and uses the Monitor or Block action.
+If the switch is turned off, WAF still synchronizes rules.
+The rules are disabled and uses the Monitor action.

 Configure Engine

-System protection rules: WAF provides four levels of system protection rules based on the built-in detection modules of Alibaba Cloud Security.
+System Protection Rules: WAF provides four levels of system protection rules based on the built-in detection modules of Alibaba Cloud Security.
 The rule levels are Super Strict, Strict, Medium, and Loose.
 By default, rules at the Super Strict and Strict levels are disabled, and rules at the Medium and Loose levels are enabled.

 Note